bowersj/academic-kickstart/content/authors/admin/_index.md

 Josh Bowers is a professional full stack developer.
 His interests are math, statistics, science, programing, and data modeling among other things.
-He spends most of his time learning new algorithms, debating data modeling principals with his father, [Mike Bowers](https://www.linkedin.com/in/michaeltbowers/) and playing Age of Empires.
+He spends most of his time learning new algorithms, debating data modeling principles with his father, [Mike Bowers](https://www.linkedin.com/in/michaeltbowers/) and playing Age of Empires.